jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 Besides accuracy, computation time also plays a major role.
 Whether a model has 2 or 100 parameters would lead to very large differences in accuracy in extrapolation.
 However, for computation time, such parameter numbers would not play a role with today's available hardware.
-// TODO you might some references here - search for GPU Today, large models are no longer calculated on the #gls("cpu"), but on the #gls("gpu").
+Today, large models are no longer calculated on the #gls("cpu"), but on the #gls("gpu").
 This has many reasons, but the main one is the parallelizability of the #gls("gpu") as mentioned in @chap_3_0.
 According to current standards, models with $7 times 10^9$